The-Hotline/web-messaging-docs/README.md

  * `thltarget=lir`

 ### Chat Now button:
-By default, a “Chat Now” button is added to the bottom-right corner of every web page that the endpoint is loaded from if a custom button is not found.
+By default, a “Need help?
+Chat now” button is added to the bottom-right corner of every web page that the endpoint is loaded from if a custom button is not found.
+This can be disabled.
  * Enabled = `thlchatbtn=true` (default)
  * Disabled = `thlchatbtn=false`